Me, Myself & I (TV series): Production

 On May 12, 2017, the show was ordered to series.
 The series premiered September 25, 2017, on CBS and was given a thirteen episode order.
 On November 1, 2017, CBS pulled the series from the schedule after six low-rated episodes, leaving seven episodes unaired, and announced that the series will remain in production for all thirteen episodes and would return to the schedule at a later date.
-On June 7, 2018 it was announced that the show would return to the schedule on July 7, 2018 and the remaining seven episodes would air over a three-week period.
+On May 12, 2018, Me, Myself & I was cancelled after one season.
+On June 7, 2018, it was announced that the show would return to the schedule on July 7, 2018 and the remaining seven episodes would air over a three-week period.
 The final episode aired on July 21, 2018.